 This recipe I’m sharing with you today fills your mouth with all the flavors of summer that are at their peek at this moment.
 You can have it as a side or as part of a tapa menu served with bread.
-Either way, you are bound to fall in love with it as you would a new song on the radio.
+Either way, you are bound to fall in love with it.

 - ½ cup olive oil